lewism77/yaml-grapher/README.md

 This extension contributes the following settings:

 * `yaml-grapher.orientation`: Choose whether the graph is displayed top-down, bottom-up, left-right or right-left
-* `myExtension.thing`: Set to `blah` to do something.
+* `yaml-grapher.theme`: Set to a different theme; "default", "neutral", "dark", "forest"

 ## Known Issues

-* Single line template references (i.e. with no parameters) do not yet appear in the graph
+* Extension `.js` files are not bundled

 ## Release Notes

 ### 1.0.0

 Initial release of yaml-grapher
-- Recursive links to sub files from a given root
+* Recursive links to sub files from a given root
-- Display conditions on links
+* Display conditions on links